You do belong to a ukulele club, don’t you?

 But I hope not all.

-Because, yes, you need some hotdogs in the group.
+Because, yes, we do need some hotdogs in the group.
 They add the color and the flavor and the spice, when everyone else is strumming along.

 But, if you’re one of the strummers, don’t despair.